scholz-lab/GlowTracker/docs/software/tracking_explanation.md

 ### Thresholding
 <p align="justify">
     In order to find the center of mass (CMS), it is required to work with a binary image - an image with only two possible values for each pixel.
 To do so, we apply a threshold to the image, which converts the image to a binary image.
 Simply said, the thresholding process involves converting the image to grayscale and then setting all pixels with a value above a certain threshold to white (foreground) and all pixels below the threshold to black (background).
-Depending on the type if recording, whether the background is dark and the worm is bright or vice versa, we apply a different thresholding method.
+Depending on the type of recording, whether the background is dark and the worm is bright or vice versa, we apply a different thresholding method.
 We use the <code>skimage.filters.threshold_yen()</code> method and the <code>cv2.adaptiveThreshold()</code> method to apply the thresholding to the dark background and bright background recordings, respectively.
 </p>

 <figure class="center-figure">